Zhang Cang: Early life

+Military career

 Zhang Cang became a general in Liu Bang's army and arrived in Nanyang.
-When the Chu troops attacked Nanyang, Zhang's misbehaviour became the reason for his condemnation to death.
+When the Chu troops attacked Nanyang, Zhang's misbehavior became the reason for his condemnation to death.
 However, he was saved by Wang Ling (王陵), an old friend of Liu Bang and the commander-in-chief, who later succeeded Cao Can on the post of prime minister of the Han Empire.
 Zhang Cang appreciated Wang Ling greatly from that day on, and regarded him as his father.
 Later on, after becoming the prime minister, Zhang would always visit Wang Ling's residence after court meeting to care Wang Ling's wife as his mother after Wang Ling died.
 According to the Book of Han, Wang Ling saw the stripped Zhang Cang on the spot of execution and wondered at his impressively tall and beautiful body and persuaded Liu Bang to spare Zhang.

 In BC 206, Liu Bang was named King of Han by Xiang Yu, another Chu general and claimant on the succession of the rule in China and Liu Bang's future arch-rival.
 Liu Bang went to Han, his kingdom.
 Zhang Cang followed him and went to Hanzhong.
 Some months late, some former generals who had no gains from Xiang Yu's post-war arrangement rebelled (cf. Tian Rong and his activity in reestablishing the unified Kingdom of Qi, despite Xiang Yu's will).
 Xiang Yu drove Emperor Yi of Chu, the lord to all the kings in name, to Chen (modern Chenzhou, Hunan Province), and then ordered King of Jiujiang and King of Linjiang secretly to murder the Emperor Yi.

 Liu Bang was also unsatisfied with Xiang Yu.
-After Xiang Yu went eastward to Pengcheng (modern Xuzhou, Jiangsu Province), he conquered three kingdoms which Xiang Yu founded.
+After Xiang Yu went eastward to Pengcheng (modern Xuzhou, Jiangsu Province), he conquered three kingdoms in modern Shaanxi which Xiang Yu founded.
 Then Han's troops matched eastward and the small kingdoms between Han and Chu surrendered to Han troops and joined the war against Xiang Yu's West Chu.
 Zhang Cang was one of the generals.
 Liu Bang ordered his generals to attack West Wei, Zhao and Dai.
 The three kingdoms were conquered, their kings surrendered or killed.
 Liu Bang nominated Zhang Er as the King of Zhao, and Zhang Cang as the Prime Minister to Zhang Er.
 Then Zhang Cang was changed as the governor of Dai, and then as the Prime Minister when Dai became a kingdom.

+Zhang Cang finished his military career after Han Empire put down the rebellion of King Yan.